-In the afternoon we will visit the Ta Phrom Temple, which is still surrounded by jungle.
-Then stroll through the busy market and see an artists studio.
+After lunch, we will visit the Ta Phrom Temple, which is still surrounded by jungle.
+Then stroll through the busy market and see an artist’s studio.
 We will finish the day with our Farewell Dinner celebration on our last night in Cambodia.

 Day 15 -

 This morning we will drive outside Siem Reap to see the lakeside communities of Lake Tonle Sap.
 From the village of Kompong Khleang we will take a small boat to see the small fishing communities around the lake, and the stilt houses that keep families above the highest water levels but require climbing up to 3 stories above the water during the dry season (January through May).
 From Lake Tonle Sap we will return to our hotel to collect our bags and check out.